 #6 Add in Resistance to Increase the Intensity

 If you’re lucky enough to have equipment at home, use it!
 Adding resistance to your workouts creates additional stress on your muscles, which builds more muscle, and requires you to expend more energy.

 Resistance is the triple threat of increasing your metabolism.
 If you don’t have traditional weights, resistance bands, or other equipment, and want the benefits, you can get creative with what you have lying around the house.

 Try It Out

-Pick up a set of small and medium dumbbells and target all your major muscle groups for a serious calorie burn in the 21-minute Full Body Strength workout with Breann Mitchell.
-Exercises like wide squats, single leg deadlifts, and bridge chest presses will leave you sore in all the right places.
+Pick up a set of small and medium dumbbells and target all your major muscle groups for a serious calorie burn in this 21-minute Full Body Strength workout with Breann Mitchell.
+Exercises like wide squats, single-leg deadlifts, and bridge chest presses will leave you sore in all the right places.

 Find Comfort in The Discomfort

 Getting outside of your comfort zone is the key to start burning more calories in your home workouts.
 However, remember that every day is different, so it’s equally important to listen to your body.
 Intense workouts are fun and effective but need to be monitored to make sure you’ll stay healthy and injury-free to keep reaching your goals.